daniel8lopes/omnia3/docs/pages/omnia3/Application/omnia3_applicationversion.md

 ### Platform Version

-The platform version is incremented on each new release, and it can be checked after logging in, on top navbar middle button option *About*.
+The platform version is incremented on each new release, and it can be checked after logging in, on top navbar menu button option *About*.

 ### Model Version

-The model's version is incremented on each new build, and it can be checked on the Modeling and Application areas, by clicking on top navbar middle button option *About*.
+The model's version is incremented on each new build, and it can be checked on the Modeling and Application areas, by clicking on top navbar menu button option *About*.
 The Tenant version will be shown, along with the Platform version.